kaltokri/tts-radio-generator/README.md

 - [DCS_RadioComm_VoiceLineGenerator][2]:
     A nearly perfect match, but I needed the features which are planned for the future.

-I had the idea to fork DCS_RadioComm_VoiceLineGenerator, add the featrures I need by myself and make a merge request.
+I had the idea to fork DCS_RadioComm_VoiceLineGenerator, add the featrures I needed by myself and make a merge request.
 But the way DCS_RadioComm_VoiceLineGenerator is coded is above my Python skill.
 So I was forced to create this tool from scratch.
-But the code adamclmns was a great help and good insperation.
+But the code adamclmns has shared was a great help and a good insperation.
 So many thanks to him for his work!

 # Features